Any77/qvUberDashboard/README.md

 ```

 ## How it works
-When the app is reloaded, the credentials from the login page are used to call a nodejs application in a terminal.
-This app, connects to uber webside with the username/password provided and retreives the html data of every single trip (visiting each page as you would do in the browser).
+When the qvw app is reloaded, the credentials from the login page are used to call a nodejs application in a terminal.
+This app, connects to uber webside with that username/password and retreives the html data of every single trip (visiting each page as you would do in the browser).
-For each trip, it parses the HTML from the detail page to create a class with all the trip attributes (ie: coordinates from google static map, fare charged, normal fare, surge, split with, origin/destination, etc..) and then it dumps all that info into out/UberData.txt.
+For each trip, it parses the HTML from the detail page to create a js class with all the trip attributes (ie: coordinates from google static map, fare charged, normal fare, surge, split with, origin/destination, etc..) and then it dumps all that info into out/UberData.txt.

-After this point, QlikView reads the .txt file to create a Star-scheme data model, with a trip centric fact table.
-Some conversions and calculations are done in the script to ease calculations in the QlikView layout.
+After this point, QlikView reads the .txt file to create a star-scheme data model, with a trip centric fact table.
+Some conversions and calculations are done in the script to ease the calculations in the QlikView layout.

 *The uber-extractor is based based on [https://github.com/chriswhong/uber-trip-script](https://github.com/chriswhong/uber-trip-script) (which was inspired on [https://github.com/joshhunt/uber](https://github.com/joshhunt/uber)*